 On May 28, 2020, the Company entered into the standard loan documents required for securing a loan (the "EIDL Loan") from the SBA under its Economic Injury Disaster Loan ("EIDL") assistance program in light of the impact of the COVID-19 pandemic on the Company's business.
 Pursuant to that certain Loan Authorization and Agreement (the "SBA Loan Agreement"), the principal amount of the EIDL Loan is up to \$260,500, with proceeds to be used for working capital purposes.
 Interest accrues at the rate of 3.75% per annum.
 Installment payments, including principal and interest, are due monthly beginning May 28, 2021 (twelve months from the date of the SBA Note) in the amount of \$1,270.
 The balance of principal and interest is payable thirty years from the date of the SBA Note.
 In connection therewith, the Company received an \$8 thousand advance, which does not have to be repaid.
 On March 26, 2021, the SBA announced that all EIDL loans issued in 2020 will start repayment 24 months from the date of the SBA Note.
 The SBA has since extended the repayment start to 30 months from the date of the SBA Note.
 The Company made its first payment in December 2022.
-The balances of the principal and accrued interest amounted to \$276 and \$279 thousand as of March 31, 2024 and December 31, 2023, respectively.
+The balances of the principal and accrued interest amounted to \$271 and \$272 thousand as of March 31, 2025 and December 31, 2024, respectively.

-The future annual principal amounts and accrued interest to be paid as of March 31, 2024 are as follows:
+The future annual principal amounts and accrued interest to be paid as of March 31, 2025 are as follows:

-Aı mount
+Amount

 For the year ending December 31 (\$ in thousands):

-2024 \$ 69

-2025 96
+2025 (remaining of the year) \$ 73

 2026 96

 2027 103

 2028 111

+2029 34

-Thereafter 275
+Thereafter 245

-Total \$ 750
+Total 662

-,
+Less: current portion of notes payable 99

+Long-term portion of notes payable \$ 563

-15. Warrant Liability
+16. Warrant Liability

-On February 21, 2024, September 2, 2021, March 11, 2021, February 3, 2021, December 24, 2020, March 18, 2020, September 10, 2019, and November 6, 2019, the Company issued 27,725, 22,019, 34,285, 7,429, 7,286, 44,286, 35,714 and 114,286 warrants, respectively, as equity issuance consideration, in connection with equity offering of the Company's common stock.
-The warrants entitle the holder to purchase one share of our common stock at an exercise price equal to \$0.49 to \$5.25 per share at any time on or after their issuance date and on or prior to the close of business 3 years after the issuance date (the "Termination Date").
+On September 2, 2021, March 11, 2021, February 3, 2021, December 24, 2020, March 18, 2020, September 10, 2019, and November 6, 2019, the Company issued 22,019, 34,285, 7,429, 7,286, 44,286, 35,714 and 114,286 warrants, respectively, as equity issuance consideration, in connection with equity offering of the Company's common stock.
+The warrants entitle the holder to purchase one share of our common stock at an exercise price equal to \$0.49 to \$5.25 per share at any time on or after their issuance date and on or prior to the close of business three to five years after the issuance date (the "Termination Date").
 The Company determined that these warrants are free standing financial instruments that are legally detachable and separately exercisable from the common stock included in the public share offering.
 Management also determined that the warrants required classification as a liability pursuant to ASC 815, Derivatives and Hedging.
 In accordance with the accounting guidance, the outstanding warrants are recognized as a warrant liability on the balance sheet and are measured at their inception date fair value and subsequently re-measured at each reporting period with changes being recorded as a component of other income (expense) in the condensed consolidated statements of operations.